 Learn more about patient-oriented research

 All of the course material used in the masterclass is available on the Ontario SPOR Support Unit website in order to help anyone involved in patient-oriented research.
 Learn more about:

 The format for the masterclass combines face-to-face sessions with online modules and updates.
-The Forum has provided two in-person masterclasses and will be hosting another one in November 2017.
+The Forum has provided three in-person masterclasses.
 Participants can download the curriculum.

 If you have any questions, please contact the McMaster Health Forum at +1-905-525-9140 ext.
 22121, or at email@example.com